[WordPress] How to display a site displayed in a subdirectory on the top page

 overview

-"I used to have my site displayed in both Japanese (/jp) and English (/en), but I
+"I used to display my website in both Japanese (/jp) and English (/en), but

-no longer need the English (/en) site, so I want the Japanese site to be displayed at the top...
+now I no longer need the English site, so I want to display the Japanese site as the top page...

-Have you ever found yourself in a situation like the one above?
-You may
+Have you ever encountered a situation like the one described above?

-have initially displayed two sites to users, but then
+Initially, you might have displayed two websites to users, but now

-if you do it incorrectly, you may encounter problems such as a blank screen.
+doing it incorrectly can lead to problems such as a blank screen.

 How to set it up